 Part of what makes me a good assistant is that I am a huge planner.
 I approach every situation with multiple plans.
 I am always discussing plans with our CEO a couple of months out, I triple check EVERYTHING, and I like to be prepared for every possible scenario.
 This can make life rather exhausting.
 I am always so focused on being prepared that I forget to live in the moment.
 A good example is how I have been planning my wedding.
 I have been trying so hard to make sure everyone (bridesmaids, family, friends, etc) were happy that I lost sight this day is about me and my future husband.
-So now I am practicing letting things go and focusing on what is important in the moment.
+So now I am practicing letting things go and focusing on what is important at the moment.
 It is incredibly challenging for me but I know I am not the only one in the universe working on this.
-If you are also on this journey I encourage you to dive in to peace with me.
+If you are also on this journey I encourage you to dive into peace with me.

 Failing is Not the End of the World

 There is a constant pressure that we need to be perfect.
-Look perfect, have perfect clothes, perfect job, perfect apartment, perfect dog, etc. I for one am guilty for falling into the trap of perfection.
+Look perfect, have perfect clothes, perfect job, perfect apartment, perfect dog, etc. I for one am guilty of falling into the trap of perfection.
 God forbid I am human and make a mistake and I beat myself up for days.